Initial jobless claims fell last week as fraudulent activity in Massachusetts clouds data - KESQ

 When excluding and recalculating filings in Massachusetts, initial claims have instead moved “sideways,” pointing to limited layoffs, economists Stephen Juneau and Michael Gapen wrote.

-Continuing claims, however, appear to be less distorted by the Massachusetts gains, the economists wrote.
-Those continue to serve as a reflection of workers having more difficulty finding employment, they said.
+Continuing claims, however, appeared to be less distorted by the activity in Massachusetts, the economists wrote.
+Those continue to serve as a reflection of “stickier” unemployment, they wrote.

+“After reevaluating the latest claims data, we take less signal from the initial claims data,” Juneau and Gapen wrote in the Tuesday note.
+“While there are signs that unemployed workers are having a harder time finding a new job due to lower hiring rates, layoffs remain low, and the labor market remains firm.”

-Weekly jobless claims remain below historical averages: In the decade before the pandemic, weekly claims averaged 311,000.
+Weekly jobless claims — which are highly volatile — remain below historical averages: In the decade before the pandemic, weekly claims averaged 311,000.

 The-CNN-Wire